 After spending six weeks in Argentina’s capital, we flew (because of a bus strike) to Córdoba and couchsurfed there before exploring a bit of the surrounding contryside.
 We then continued north to Cafayate and Salta and tried to cross the boarder to Chile, but it was closed due to snow.
 Instead, we went straight up to Tarija in Bolivia, before swinging by Tupiza and then taking a four day tour through the country’s Southwest Circuit.
 After that, we stopped in Sucre for a little while, then tried to find an apartment in Santa Cruz before giving up and heading to La Paz.
 Finally, we visited Lake Titicaca from the Bolivian and Peruvian sides before settling into an apartment in Arequipa, where we are now.

 (If you care to read, in way more detail than you could ever possibly need, exactly what we’ve been doing these last 15 weeks, check out our travel diaries.)

-Travelling is really all about the people, not the places.
-We’ve met (and met up with) a whole heap of awesome people in the last 100 days.
+Travelling is really all about the people, not the places, and we’ve met a whole heap of great people in the last 100 days.

 - We couchsurfed just twice in these last 100 days, both times in Córdoba, Argentina and had a relaxing time with both hosts.
 Thanks Geraldo and Fernando!

 - There are also several other travellers we met along our way who we had great times with and would love to meet up with again.
 That’s you, Felipe and Paula, Karin (again!), Josie, Anna & Sophia, Floreyne, Sarah & Henry, Laura & Radek and Becca & Dale.

 - We also met up with several locals in various places, either through Couchsurfing or through other friends.
 Thanks for the fun times, Lucas, Dani, Felipe, Álvaro and Jair!